cesarandreu/blog/give_npm_scripts_a_chance/give_npm_scripts_a_chance.md

 When generating code coverage, the same options are always passed to [isparta](https://github.com/douglasduteil/isparta) (an istanbul fork that works with babeljs), so a `cover:base` script is made.
 The `cover` script just passes the file glob.

-`test:base` sets the env, and calls mocha directly.
-This is done so `babel-node`'s flags are respect.
-The `test` script, like the `cover` script, simply passes all the tests.
+The `test:base` script sets the env, and calls mocha.
+This is done so `babel-node`'s flags are respected.
+The `test` script, like the `cover` script, simply passes the tests glob.

 This is great, now you can reuse some of these commands!